slowjams/AWS/Demystifying AWS.md

     "Statement": [{
         "Effect": "Allow",
         "Action": [
-            "iam:PassRole"  // <----------------PassRole is needed, what it means is "Paul can attach 'CloudFormationServiceRole' as service role to CF
+            "iam:PassRole"  // <----------------PassRole is needed, what it means is "Paul can attach 'CloudFormationServiceRoleEC2' as service role to CF
                             // also note that Paul doesn't have permission to create EC2 instances, however when he uses CF (assumes that Paul has permission to use CF), CF can create EC2 instance
         ],
-        "Resource": "arn:aws:iam::<account-id>:role/CloudFormationServiceRole"
+        "Resource": "arn:aws:iam::<account-id>:role/CloudFormationServiceRoleEC2"
     }]
 }
  ```

+Now Paul (need to assume the user rule first) can input "CloudFormationServiceRoleEC2" into "IAM role name" in CF's Configure stack options section

  ## SQS